May 7, 2026

 Where Slack Falls Short

-Where teams run into trouble is when they try using Slack as a crm without the structure a CRM provides.
+Teams run into trouble when they try to use Slack as a CRM without the structure a CRM provides.
 Slack is not built to:

 • Replace pipeline management, forecasting, or structured reporting